mazhars-git/binimoy-dot-com-server/README.md

-# 🌐 Adolbodol Frontend
+# 🌐 Binimoy Server

-Adolbodol is a responsive and feature-rich web application designed for modern gadget buy & sell needs.
+Binimoy dot com is a responsive and feature-rich web application designed for modern gadget buy & sell needs.
 The frontend is built with **Next.js**, **TypeScript**, **Redux Toolkit**, and **Tailwind CSS**, delivering a performant and scalable UI with role-based access control, secure JWT authentication, theme support, and more.

 # site live link: